GispoCoding/eis_qgis_plugin/README.md

 ### EIS Processing
 EIS Processing Algorithms allow using all EIS tools separately and freely.
 They can be used in combination with EIS Wizard to increase flexibility, or exclusively for those that don't want the guidance of EIS Wizard.
-If you don't have Processing Toolbox open in QGIS, it can opened by clicking **Processing** and selecting **Toolbox** (or with `CTRL+ALT+T` shortcut) To find EIS Processing Algorithms in Processing Toolbox, you can look for the **EIS** entry in the list or use the search bar.
+If you don't have Processing Toolbox open in QGIS, it can opened by clicking **Processing** and selecting **Toolbox** (or with `CTRL+ALT+T` shortcut).
+To find EIS Processing Algorithms in Processing Toolbox, you can look for the **EIS** entry in the list or use the search bar.

 ![image](https://github.com/GispoCoding/eis_qgis_plugin/assets/113038549/0e1e8b63-594e-4061-b0b5-b89ccb9bb6b5)